Artloose Seattle logo lockup

 My creative path has never been a straight line.
 Who’s has?

 I’ve lived in Seattle for 14 years, working as a marketer at tech companies, big and small.
-I loved the creativity that came with my involvement in design and product strategy, but have always longed for more tangible, hands-on art experience, like painting with different mediums.
+I loved the creativity that came with my involvement in design and product strategy, but have always longed for more tangible, hands-on art experiences so I can try different mediums and techniques.

 I often go to art walks and am amazed by what artists come up with for stunning visual 2D and 3D displays.
 I wondered if I could do it – asking, “If I gave myself the time and the materials, would I come up with just as cool of stuff?”